 That’s why if your side gigs are with teachers at your school, they’ll be close and you can just walk over rather than taking a bus or train 🙂

-4. Make friends with the other teachers – trust me
+4. Make friends with the other teachers at your school – trust me

 Going into my year teaching English in Spain, I didn’t really know if I would be making friends at the school I was going to be working at.

-To be honest, as close minded as this was (mind you, this was my mindset before I left home) I only thought I would be hanging out with my friend who was also teaching English from home, that I knew from college, as well as a few friends I had made through the Madrid Auxiliar Facebook group before leaving home, and that would be it.
+To be honest, as close-minded as this was (mind you, this was my mindset before I left home) I only thought I would be hanging out with my friend who was also teaching English in Spain that I knew from home, as well as a few friends I had made through the Madrid Auxiliar Facebook group before leaving home, and that would be it.